Jesper Lange: Later career

 After retiring from professional football, Lange returned to Esbjerg to play for Danish amateur club Sædding/Guldager IF in the Jutland Series in March 2020, where former professional Tommy Løvenkrands also was playing.
 Lange would also function as an individual coach for Sædding/Guldager IF and was also affiliated with Esbjerg fB's academy, where he took on a role as an individual coach.

 On 1 February 2022 Esbjerg fB confirmed that Lange had been promoted to U19 assistant.
 Beside that, he would also function as an individual and offensive coach for the academy teams.
 Esbjerg announces that Lange would join the first team coaching staff of the club, where he would have a special focus on the offensive and some individual training.
 The former striker would also be assigned as transition coach, where his task would be to make the transition from youth to senior easier for the club's talents.

+On August 6, 2024, 38-year-old Lange was part of Esbjerg's squad for a Danish Cup match against Fredericia fF.